AndyB-WHG/e-volve-retail/README.md

 **Current Known Issues**

 - Confirmation emails following purchases are not currently being sent to the user.
 This may be to do with 'webhook' issues to the Stripe payment platform although this is yet to be confirmed/investigated.

 - When editing reviews, the product image does not display on screen.
-Instead the placeholder image is displayed instead.
+Instead, the placeholder image is displayed.

 - The 'footer' section merges into the bottom of the 'Product Details' and 'Product Review' pages.